 What would motivate the chief law enforcement officer for the entire county to do such a thing?

-As it turned out Miller was a supporter of the Underground Railroad and bounty hunters had abducted two formerly enslaved women and one of their sons as runaways who had been living here in rural Lancaster County.
+As it turned out, Miller supported the Underground Railroad, and bounty hunters had abducted two formerly enslaved women and one of their sons as runaways who had been living here in rural Lancaster County.
 They were held in jail while waiting for transport to the Carolinas.
 However, before this could happen, Miller opened their cell one night and let the trio walk out.